How to Merge Multiple Animated GIF Images into One?

-1. Merging GIFs to display one after another
+1. Merging GIFs to Display Frames Sequentially

 Merge GIF 1